IgniteUI/igniteui-docfx/en/components/date_time_editor.md

 #### Keyboard Navigation
-Date Time Editor Directive has intuitive keyboard navigation that makes it easy to jump trough different DateParts, increment, decrement, etc. without having to touch the mouse.
+Date Time Editor Directive has intuitive keyboard navigation that makes it easy to jump through different DateParts, increment, decrement, etc. without having to touch the mouse.

 - <kbd>Ctrl</kbd> / <kbd>Cmd</kbd> + <kbd>Arrow Left</kbd> / <kbd>Right</kbd> - navigates between date sections.
 Jumps from current section to the same caret position of the next/previous section.
 On start/end sections, first jump to the other end of the same section following the direction of the arrow.

 - <kbd>Arrow Up</kbd> / <kbd>Down</kbd> - increment/decrement date portions.
 See related [`isSpinLoop`]({environment:angularApiUrl}/classes/igxdatetimeeditordirective.html#isspinloop)

-- <kbd>Ctrl</kbd> / <kbd>Cmd</kbd> + <kbd>;</kbd> - set the current day and time in the editor via a shortcut (as it is in Excel).
+- <kbd>Ctrl</kbd> / <kbd>Cmd</kbd> + <kbd>;</kbd> - set the current day and time in the editor via a shortcut.

 ### Examples

 #### Display and input format
-Date Time Editor Directive support different display and input formats.
-Notice formats like shortDate, longDate, etc., can be used as displayFormat only:
+IgxDateTimeEditor support different display and input formats.

+For display, it uses Angular's [DatePipe](https://angular.io/api/common/DatePipe) which allows it to support pre-defined format options, such as `shortDate` and `longDate`.
+It can also accept a constructed format string using characters supported by DatePipe, e.g. `EE/MM/yyyy`.
+Notice formats like shortDate, longDate, etc., can be used as `displayFormat` only.

+To set specific input format, pass it as string to the IgxDateTimeEditor directive.
+This will set both the expected user input format and [mask](mask.md) for the editor.

 ```html
 <igx-input-group>